 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Course Schedule

-The Advanced Educational Leadership cognate is designed for students who already have an administrative endorsement or who have no intention of seeking the endorsement through the Virginia Department of Education (VDOE).
-Offering the benefit of a more individualized program, this cognate invites professionals to prepare for careers of serving as educational leaders in a variety of positions such as superintendents or other executive leadership and supervisory positions within educational organizations, educational consultants and entrepreneurs, privatized educational leaders, educational policy designers, or international educational reformers with a heart for changing nations via educational systems.
-A total of 18 cognate hours from the K-12 School Leadership course listing as well as those specific to this program will be approved by the program advisor for a total of a 72 hour program.
+The online Ph.D. with a concentration in Advanced Educational Leadership provides career development for educators is designed for students who already have an administrative endorsement or who have no intention of seeking the endorsement through the Virginia Department of Education (VDOE).
+Offering the benefit of a more individualized program, the Advanced Educational Leadership concentration invites professionals to prepare for careers of leadership in education serving as educational leaders in a variety of positions such as superintendents or other executive leadership and supervisory positions within educational organizations, educational consultants and entrepreneurs, privatized educational leaders, educational policy designers, or international educational reformers with a heart for changing nations via educational systems.
+A total of 18 concentration hours from the K-12 School Leadership course listing as well as those specific to this program will be approved by the program advisor for a total of a 72-hour program.

 Hot Academic Jobs of the Future

 "Ph.D.'s and Ed.D.'s are in high demand, and will be for some time." - Mark David Milliron

 Ph.D. in Advanced Educational Leadership graduates will be able to:

 - Identify, respond to, and lead in important local, national, and global educational issues in a Christ-like manner from informed biblical perspectives.

 - Demonstrate knowledge and understanding of how key theories inform planning, administration, policy, and professional practice.

 - Evaluate educational research from theoretical and methodological perspectives in order to determine its contribution to policy and professional practice.